peterhendrick/steggin/README.md

-You need to give yourself permission to execute the steggin.sh file.
+Now that you've verified the authenticity of the steggin file, you need to give yourself permission to execute the steggin.sh file.
 Type the command:

 chmod u+x ./steggin.sh"